-Families must provide the LACDA with acceptable, written third-party documents to verify the value of or income from an asset.
-A written third-party verification document for an asset is considered current if at the time of receipt the document is:
+For all other families, each must provide the LACDA with acceptable, written thirdparty documents to verify the value of or income from an asset.
+A written thirdparty verification document for an asset is considered current if at the time of receipt the document is:

-- A monthly statement not more than 60 days old, or - The most recent quarterly statement, or - A savings passbook that has been updated by the financial institution within the last 60 days, or - The most recent annual statement, or - The most recent document or statement issued to the family, including but not limited to a closing escrow statement or closing bank statement.
+- A monthly statement not more than 60 days old, or - The most recent quarterly statement, or - A savings passbook that has been updated by the financial institution within the last 60 days, or

+- The most recent annual statement, or - The most recent document or statement issued to the family, including but not limited to a closing escrow statement or closing bank statement.